TZstatsADS/spring-2022-project2-group-11/README.md

 - Kaimin - safety data ??
 - Noah - cleanliness and loudness metric.
 Visibility
 - Weixun - traffic/metropolitan ??
-- Kexin - ??
+- Kexin - Health stuffs: NYC Restaurant Inspection/Daily Covid cases

 Ideas for the district/area we want to cover:
 - Noah - Dumbo brooklyn
 - Kaimin -
 - Weixun -
-- Kexin - Health stuffs: NYC Restaurant Inspection/Daily Covid cases/
+- Kexin -

 Ideally, each statistics will be calculated once for the last 20 months and then one more recently (like a last 7 days or a last 30 days).